 - The Americans with Disabilities Act of 1990 (ADA)

 - Section 504 of the Rehabilitation Act of 1973 (Section 504)

 - Title VI of the Civil Rights Act of 1964

 Mass Cultural Council’s grantees sign a contract (see contract requirements) certifying that they will comply with ADA and Section 504.
 Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can support both the public and the grantee.
 Additional information about Mass Cultural Council’s Accessibility Requirements and Compliance Tools for Grantees are located in our Access Policy.

-Notifications: Decisions will be sent via email in early January, 2021
+Notifications: Decisions will be sent via email in January, 2021

 Annual Report Deadline: July 15, 2021